huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

     `:=` is the Python Syntax for an assignment expression operator added to the Python language in version 3.8 (colloquially known as the walrus operator).
 People have mixed opinions on this syntax, and it doesn't change how Python evaluates the code if you don't use this.
 You can read more about this operator in this [Real Python article](https://realpython.com/python-walrus-operator/).
 </Tip>

-## Creating a webhook to respond to changes on the Hub
+## Creating a Webhook to respond to changes on the Hub

 We've now got the core functionality for creating a metadata review report for a model or dataset.
-The next step is to use webhooks to respond to changes automatically.
+The next step is to use Webhooks to respond to changes automatically.

-## Create a webhook in your user profile
+## Create a Webhook in your user profile

-First, create your webhook by going to https://huggingface.co/settings/webhooks.
+First, create your Webhook by going to https://huggingface.co/settings/webhooks.

-- Input a few target repositories that your webhook will listen to (you will likely want to limit this to your own repositories or the repositories of the organization you belong to).
+- Input a few target repositories that your Webhook will listen to (you will likely want to limit this to your own repositories or the repositories of the organization you belong to).
-- Input a secret to make your webhook more secure (if you don't know what to choose for this, you may want to use a [password generator](https://1password.com/password-generator/) to generate a sufficiently long random string for your secret).
+- Input a secret to make your Webhook more secure (if you don't know what to choose for this, you may want to use a [password generator](https://1password.com/password-generator/) to generate a sufficiently long random string for your secret).
 - We can pass a dummy URL for the `Webhook URL` parameter for now.

-Your webhook will look like this:
+Your Webhook will look like this:

 ![webhook settings](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/webhooks-guides/003-metadata-review/webhook-settings.png)